 ACI Committee 363 [39] has recommended a formula for calculating the elastic modulus of concretes with strengths greater than 6000 psi.
-This formula generally underestimates the measured elastic modulus for the cylinders shown in Fig. 4.34 and replotted in Fig. 4.36.
+This formula generally underestimates the measured elastic modulus for the cylinders included in Fig. 4.36.
+This formula was developed by Carrasquillo [40] using cylinders with strengths between 3000 and 12,000 psi.
+Most of these cylinders were made using gravel aggregate, although several were made with crushed limestone aggregate.
+In general, Carrasquillo found that for the same compressive strength, cylinders made with